AnimeSwap/docs/docs/tutorial/FAQ.md

 ### Q5: What is the tokenomic of $ANI ?

-No detail about tokenomic currently.
+No public detail about tokenomic currently.
-It’s too early to plan tokenomic details.

 ### Q6: How to participate in AnimeSwap?